bkhsoftware/MOWED/docs/planning/phase-2-todo-list.md

 - [ ] Create input fields for revenue, costs, inventory, and staffing
 - [ ] Implement a dynamic pricing interface
 - [ ] Design a cash flow projection dashboard
+- [ ] Develop a customer relationship management (CRM) interface
+- [ ] Create a supply chain management tool
+- [ ] Implement an employee scheduling and management interface
+- [ ] Design a marketing campaign planner and tracker

 ### Optimization Logic
 - [ ] Develop algorithm for optimal inventory management
 - [ ] Implement staff scheduling optimization
 - [ ] Create a pricing strategy optimization model
+- [ ] Develop a cash flow optimization algorithm
+- [ ] Implement a customer segmentation and targeting model
+- [ ] Create a supply chain optimization algorithm
+- [ ] Develop a multi-channel marketing budget allocation optimizer

 ### Data Visualization
 - [ ] Design an interactive break-even analysis chart
 - [ ] Implement a cash flow projection graph
 - [ ] Create a product mix optimization visualization
+- [ ] Develop a sales funnel visualization
+- [ ] Implement a heat map for customer behavior analysis
+- [ ] Create a Gantt chart for project and task management
+- [ ] Design a network graph for supply chain visualization

 ### Advanced Features
 - [ ] Develop a customer segmentation and targeted marketing optimization
 - [ ] Implement a supply chain optimization algorithm
 - [ ] Create a risk analysis and mitigation strategy component
+- [ ] Develop a predictive analytics model for sales forecasting
+- [ ] Implement a scenario planning tool for business strategy
+- [ ] Create an AI-powered chatbot for customer service optimization
+- [ ] Develop a competitive analysis and market positioning tool

 ### Testing
 - [ ] Write unit tests for all optimization functions
 - [ ] Develop integration tests for the entire module
 - [ ] Perform usability testing with small business owners
+- [ ] Conduct performance testing for data-intensive operations
+- [ ] Implement stress testing for concurrent user scenarios
+- [ ] Perform accuracy testing of predictive models against real-world data

 ### Documentation
 - [ ] Write user guide for the Small Business Management module
 - [ ] Document the optimization algorithms and their business implications
+- [ ] Create case studies demonstrating successful use of the module by small businesses
+- [ ] Develop quick-start guides for different business types (e.g., retail, service, manufacturing)
+- [ ] Write technical documentation for integrating with popular accounting and CRM software

 ## Cross-Module Integration
 - [ ] Develop a unified dashboard showcasing key metrics from all modules
 - [ ] Implement data sharing capabilities between modules where relevant
 - [ ] Create a comprehensive report generation feature combining insights from multiple modules
+- [ ] Develop cross-module scenario planning capabilities
+- [ ] Implement a unified notification system for alerts and recommendations across modules

 ## Performance Optimization
 - [ ] Conduct performance profiling for each module
 - [ ] Optimize computation-heavy operations
 - [ ] Implement lazy loading for module components
+- [ ] Develop a caching strategy for frequently accessed data
+- [ ] Implement database indexing for improved query performance

 ## Accessibility and Internationalization
 - [ ] Ensure WCAG 2.1 Level AA compliance for all module interfaces
 - [ ] Implement internationalization support for all modules
 - [ ] Optimize UI for mobile responsiveness
+- [ ] Develop a color-blind friendly color scheme for all visualizations
+- [ ] Implement keyboard navigation for all interactive elements

 ## Final Testing and Quality Assurance
 - [ ] Conduct end-to-end testing of the entire application
 - [ ] Perform cross-browser and cross-device testing
 - [ ] Conduct a security audit of the application
+- [ ] Perform load testing to ensure scalability
+- [ ] Conduct user acceptance testing with representatives from each target user group

 ## Documentation and Help System
 - [ ] Create a comprehensive user manual covering all modules
 - [ ] Implement an in-app help system with context-sensitive guidance
 - [ ] Develop video tutorials for each module
+- [ ] Create an interactive onboarding process for new users
+- [ ] Develop a knowledge base with FAQs and troubleshooting guides

 ## Preparation for Future Phases
 - [ ] Identify areas in each module that could benefit from custom optimization solvers
 - [ ] Document complex optimization problems for further research and development in Phase 3
 - [ ] Gather user feedback and feature requests for future improvements
+- [ ] Explore potential integrations with external data sources and services
+- [ ] Conduct market research for potential new modules or expansions